dsbowen/hemlock/docs_md/tutorial/debug.md

 We can attach debug functions to pages or questions.
 Most questions have a default debug function.
 For example, input questions have a default debug function which sends random ASCII characters to the input.

 However, sometimes we need to attach additional debug functions.
 For example, our study begins by asking participants to enter their date of birth in `mm/dd/yyyy` format.
-If you want to wait for the default debug function to randomly enter a string which matches that pattern, you might not end up running your study before Trump releases his tax returns.
+If you wait for the default debug function to randomly enter a string which matches that pattern, you might not end up running your study before Trump releases his tax returns.

 Instead, we'll use something like: